Email & Password

 One common misconception is that if the person selling the teeth whitening is not touching the customer, then they are not performing dentistry.
 They give all the gel to the customer, and the customer will ‘self-administer’ the whitening.
 This is a common belief, however, if you read what is in the first paragraph again:

 It is illegal for "anyone other than a dentist to give treatment, advice or attendance that would normally be given by a dentist".

 It is clear that even if someone is offering you teeth whitening without actually touching you, they are breaking the law.
 And this seems fair, if someone gave you acid and said it was teeth whitening gel, then when things went wrong, their response was "but you did it yourself, I didn't put it on your teeth!"

 So, what if they do not use hydrogen peroxide, and use something completely different?

 This has been done as well, Chlorine Dioxide has been used with scary consequences – This is an extremely acidic chemical and quickly strips the healthy enamel off the teeth.
 With this treatment, your teeth will go lovely and white for a few days, but after about a week, they tend to go a nice shade of brown.
-You can read a story of someone who had a £5000 dental bill after chlorine dioxide treatment here.

 Is the problem beyond the Beauty Salons?